TheGenocides/holybooks/README.md

 # To return a verse(s) info inside the surah(Chapter)
 from hollybooks import quran

-surah=quran.Surah.request(112) #'1' is the first chapter and request is for sync function to make it async replace request to async_request() print(surah.request_ayahs())
+surah=quran.Surah.request(112) #'112' is the chapter and request is for sync function to make it async replace request to async_request() print(surah.request_ayahs())
 #return the verses in a list